m4c4r0n1n/nananvim/README.md

 <img width="1319" height="1376" alt="image" src="https://github.com/user-attachments/assets/0f47d7df-7692-4e4a-8974-d325f8219308" />

 A minimal Neovim config that actually works.
-No bloat, no bullshit, just a clean setup powered by lazy.nvim that gets you coding fast.
 Built primarily for Arch but works on most Linux distros and MacOS.
 I'm just one nana-man trying to make a clean config, so bear with me if something's janky.
+I built this for fun and to make a small config that's a bit beefier while keeping it customizable.
+Should you trust a solo dude's configs for nvim?
+Yes.

 ## What's in it?